erkstruwe/neusta-code-challenge/README.md

                 </ul>
             </li>
             <li>As an example, data processing of HTTP requests is started <b>as soon as the first chunks of data arrive at the server</b> (while the rest of the request is still being received).</li>
+            <li>The same applies for error handling.
+If there is a duplicate room <b>on the first two lines of a 10 GB file</b>, the server responds with an error message immediately, not only after several minutes of uploading and analyzing the file.</li>
             <li>After having been processed, chunks of data do not stay in memory.
 At no time is a large request body fully held in memory.</li>
             <li>With its very low memory usage, it can handle <b>input files of any size</b>, even if they exceed the system's memory.</li>
     </dd>